FVITech/NFTE/README.md

 So in short: Agile development is a methodology that tries to break down software projects into a series of features and only worry about implementing one feature at a time.
 The developers have weekly meetings and only plan as far as one week or one month - they just plan what they'll be implementing next.
 When you marry agile to lean, you get a solid business cranking out MVPs (minimum viable products) faster and faster and getting better at iterating towards success.

-##Resources
-1. fvi.edu/blog - we have a whole startup series of blog posts.
-2. fvi.edu/coders_corner - check out the drill sergeant app.
-3. Me.
-Don't hesitate to contact me.
-4. The lean Startup by Eric Ries
-5. Growth Hacker Marketing by Ryan Holiday
-6. Zero to One by Peter Thiel
-7. Scrum: The Art of Doing Twice the Work in Half the Time, by Jeff Sutherland

 ##Make it actionable for kids
 Let's brainstorm some ideas on how we are going to trick kids into learning this.